wessamAl/Car-Rental-Project/SRS.md

 - Integration with mapping services to display available car locations.
 - Supports integration with electronic payment gateways for seamless transactions.

+## 3.2 Functional Requirements

+### 3.2.1 User Registration

+- Allows users to create an account using a valid email, secure password, phone number, and driver's license number.
+- Email verification is required to activate the account.

 ### 3.2.2 Browse Cars
 - Users can browse available cars with the ability to filter results by location, type, and price.